bloxstreet/support/docs/lr+-information/staff-regulations.md

 - Previously blacklisted and banned individuals, as well as reformed and resigned HRs, are allowed to utilize their points to claim a rank they have not previously acquired.
 - Demoted LRs and MRs are permitted to reuse points to claim a rank they have not previously claimed.
 - If an LR or MR has been demoted and would like to understand the reasons behind their demotion, they should send a direct message to an HR.
-- Staff members are prohibited from stealing other workers' tills or cash registers.

 ### <font color="#C21807">Policies</font>